cajone/dotvim/README.md

 ##### Folding : Don't do this if you have no intention of using vim folding as it will confuse you

 ```zsh
 mkdir view  # You only need this if you intend to use vims folding capability
 ```

-#### Regular Maintenance : To maintain your system and keep it up to date run the following command on a regular basis
+---

+### Regular Maintenance :

-To update this repo on your system after this init load do the following :
+To update this repo on your system after the original init load do the following :

 ```zsh
 cd ~/.vim